 This is a part of the GT MAP activities.
 GT MAP is a place for research discussion and collaboration.
 We welcome participation of any researcher interested in discussing his/her project and exchange ideas with Mathematicians.

-There will be light refreshments through out the event.
-This seminar will be held in Skiles 006 and refreshments at Skiles Atrium.
+This seminar will be held in Skiles 006 starting at 3PM, and refreshments at Skiles Atrium.

 A couple of members of Prof. Chen's group will present their research

 3:00 PM - 3:45PM Prof. Yongxin Chen will give a talk